 Elevators between the street and the station are located at the main entrances on 7th Avenue, on 34th Street, and on the Service Drive (the former taxiway, now closed to vehicles).

 Elevators to tracks 1-12 are located at the Exit Concourse and the NJ Transit Concourse.

 Elevators to tracks 13-21 are located at the Central Concourse.

 Taxi stands are located at 7th Avenue & 32nd Street, 8th Avenue & 33rd Street, and 31st Street between 8th and 9th Avenue.

 The taxiway (now service drive) between 31st and 33rd Streets has been closed to taxis and private vehicles since September 11, 2001.

 For Amtrak passengers who require assistance with luggage, Red Caps are available at the main Amtrak entrances on 8th Avenue, and at service booths inside - Penn Station Main Concourse near the ticketed waiting area, and Moynihan Train Hall near the elevator to tracks 7 & 8.
-Red Caps are generally not available at the 7th Avenue entrances.
+Red Caps are not available at the 7th Avenue entrances